Hi, there.

 Plots of coefficient functions of a single-index varying coefficients regression model

-Coefficient functions of a single-index varying coefficients regression model estimated by RSGLASSO under CN(0.95) error distribution.
+(Image: Coefficient functions of a single-index varying coefficients regression model estimated using rank-based estimation with group LASSO selection)

 Spatiotemporal effects of climate change on population dynamics